Internal Contract Audit Checklist to Reduce Risk

 - Assign owners and due dates for corrective measures.

-- Track remediation status in your contract system.
+- Track remediation status in your Contract Management system.

 - Plan the next audit cycle to measure progress.